Pest plants

 Woolly nightshade

-Woolly nightshade has furry grey/green leaves, purple flowers, and yellow berries; can grow into a small tree forming dense strands.
-Berries are poisonous, especially to children.
-Touching may cause skin irritation and respiratory issues.
+Woolly nightshade has furry grey-green leaves, purple flowers and yellow berries, and can grow into a small tree forming dense stands.
+Berries are poisonous, especially to children, and touching the plant may irritate skin and airways.

 Dig out or pull out and dispose of seeds to landfill or green waste.
 Wear gloves.